clu723/nanu-fullstack-mobile-app/README.md

 ## Performance Notes & Enhancements
 * Parent-child relationships are precomputed for O(1) access during toggling.
 * Settings are saved to Firestore only when the user logs out or the app goes to the background/inactive state, reducing unnecessary writes.
-* Lazy Loading:
-  * Patient settings and logs are loaded asynchronously on page mount